KoRnFactory/svelte-injector/README.md

 ```

 ### Backend requested components

 you can create components that are requested in your source HTML.

 If your HTML contains any component markup like so:

 ```html
 <div data-component-name="hello" data-props='{"name": "world"}'></div>
 ```

 Just run `createElementsFromTemplate()` once to render them.

 ```typescript
 SvelteInjector.createElementsFromTemplate(document.body);
 ```

-<i>NOTE: the component with the requested name needs to be linked first.</i>
+_NOTE: the component with the requested name needs to be linked first._

 # Framework integration

 This project was created to easily migrate apps from AngularJs to Svelte, but it is not framework specific.

 Svelte components should NOT be aware of the fact that they were used by another framework.

 ## AngularJs

 Use `SvelteInjector` functions at the end of the `$onInit` or `$onChanges` lifecycle methods

 For performance reasons it is recommended that these funcions are wrapped by a `$timeout`